PhongNguyenKobe/PhongNguyen1210/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Phong Nguyen.
-Hi, I'm Phong, Frontend Developer 💫.
-Passionate about designing beautiful web interfaces.
-Living from Việt Nam.<br>
+Hi, I'm Phong Nguyen, a student passionate about designing beautiful web interfaces.
+Aspiring Frontend Developer 💫.
+Living in Việt Nam..<br>
 ## 📫 How to reach me: